 According to the American Kennel Club, most dogs deal with joint issues that stem from hip problems.
 Especially in larger dogs like German Shepherds and Golden Retrievers, hip and joint problems can begin around middle age.

-Because your dog is mostly on four feet, the shoulders are likely to cause trouble and will become aggravated if he is compensating for the pain in his back.
+Because your dog is mostly on four feet, the shoulders are likely to cause trouble and will become aggravated if he is compensating for the discomfort in his back.

 Back and neck issues are the third most common form of joint problems found in most dogs and can be attributed to leaning down to eat and drink.
-If your dog’s health is deteriorating due to joint pain and issues, it is highly advised to talk to your veterinarian about joint supplements and other recommendations to make your dog more comfortable.
-A daily supplement for dogs can actually help with arthritis pain and keep your dog’s stiff joints moving more freely.
+If your dog’s health is deteriorating due to joint discomfort and issues, it is highly advised to talk to your veterinarian about joint supplements and other recommendations to make your dog more comfortable.
+A daily supplement for dogs can actually help with major joint discomfort and keep your dog’s stiff joints moving more freely.

 What Can I Do to Promote Healthy Joints?

 - Exercise is a great way to keep your dog’s joints healthy.